Maryland Weather: Strong Winds, Severe Storms Possible On Monday

 Almost all of Maryland is under a slight risk for severe weather; areas of extreme southern Maryland and into Virginia are under an enhanced risk.

-A storm system will continue to strengthen Sunday evening as it crosses through the Mississippi Valley and progresses toward the Eastern Seaboard.
-As this system moves into the mid-Atlantic, a significant severe weather event is likely.
-South winds Sunday have brought in warm, moist air that continues to prime the atmosphere for strong storms as the system approaches.
-The key timing for severe weather Monday is 5 a.m. to 2 p.m.
+A storm system strengthened Sunday evening as it crossed through the Mississippi Valley and progressed toward the Eastern Seaboard.
+As this system moved into the mid-Atlantic, rain began falling overnight.
+The key timing for severe weather Monday is 5 a.m. to 2 p.m. — with the most severe expected between late morning and early afternoon.

-Steady rain will develop in the overnight hours and low temperatures will be mild — in the upper 50s.
-Steady showers will begin overnight with some locally heavy downpours.
+We're tracking potentially severe storms later today.
+So far, it looks likes the best bet for severe weather will be late this morning through the early afternoon.
+Damaging winds gusts, large hail and even tornadoes are possible. #MDWX #WJZ #Baltimore pic.twitter.com/GZz4g1rmW6

-A warm front will move across the state between around 3 a.m. and 6 a.m. and a cold front will follow later in the day.
+A warm front moved across the state between around 3 a.m. and 6 a.m. and a cold front will follow

+As this large system exits the region, strong winds will persist in its wake.

 The strong winds could cause tree limbs to be blown down and a few power outages could occur.